sajjadhossainshohag/laravel-paystack/README.md

 paystack()->getPaymentData();

 /**
- * This method gets all the customers that have performed transactions on your platform with Paystack
+ * This method gets all the customers who have performed transactions on your platform with Paystack
  * @returns array
  */
 Paystack::getAllCustomers();